jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 which are listed here, along with short descriptions of when you might want to use them in your extensions.

+- ``@jupyterlab/application:IConnectionLost``: A token for invoking the dialog shown when JupyterLab has lost its connection to the server.
+Use this if, for some reason, you want to bring up the "connection lost" dialog under new circumstances.
+- ``@jupyterlab/application:IInfo``: A token providing metadata about the current application, including currently disabled extensions and whether dev mode is enabled.
+- ``@jupyterlab/application:IPaths``: A token providing information about various URLs and server paths for the current application.
+Use this token if you want to assemble URLs to use the JupyterLab REST API.
+- ``@jupyterlab/application:ILabStatus``: An interface for interacting with tge application busy/dirty status.
+Use this if you want to set the application "busy" favicon, or to set the application "dirty" status, which asks the user for confirmation before leaving.
+- ``@jupyterlab/application:ILabShell``: An interface to the JupyterLab shell.
+  The top-level application object also has a reference to the shell, but it has a restricted interface in order to be agnostic to different spins on the applcation.
+  Use this to get more detailed information about currently active widgets and layout state.
 - ``@jupyterlab/application:ILayoutRestorer``: An interface to the application layout restoration functionality.
 Use this to have your activities restored across page loads.